sokuyucu/wf-catalog/README.md

 ## Contents
 There are two different workflows:
-1.full-cluster: asks for every detail as input parameters.
+1. full-cluster: asks for every detail as input parameters.
-2.basic-cluster: asks only machine replicas.
+2. basic-cluster: asks only machine replicas.